openhivestack/node-sdk/packages/core/README.md

 **Example: Sending a Task**

 Here's a complete example of a "requester" agent sending a task to a "responder" agent.
+For this example, we'll define their configurations as objects, but in a real application, each agent would have its own `.hive.yml` file.

 ```typescript
 import { Agent, InMemoryRegistry, IAgentConfig } from '@open-hive/core';